molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This guide values strong conventions and introduces simple helper functions that follow essential testing conventions.
 Again, your mileage may vary.
 You should adapt these tools to your needs or build higher-level testing helpers.

-### Jasmine
+### Jasmine test suites

 Angular ships with two tools that enable you to write and execute unit and integration tests: Karma and Jasmine.

-Jasmine is a testing framework consisting basically of three parts.
-First, a library with classes and functions to construct tests.
-Second, the ability to execute these tests.
-Third, the ability to output test reports in different formats.
+Jasmine is a testing framework consisting basically of three parts:

-This guide cannot provide a full introduction to Jasmine,
+1. A library with classes and functions for constructing tests.
+2. A test execution engine.
+3. A reporting engine that outputs test results in different formats.

 If you are new to Jasmine, I recommend reading the [official Jasmine tutorial](https://jasmine.github.io/tutorials/your_first_suite).

-Still, let us recap Jasmine’s basic structure and terminology.
+This guide does not provide a full introduction to Jasmine, but let us recap Jasmine’s basic structure and terminology that will be used throughout this guide.

+#### Creating a Jasmine suite

 In terms of Jasmine, a test consists of one or more *suites*.
 A suite is declared with a `describe` block: